mapanet/NSE/docs/01_Import_AMAI.md

 ## 3 Edit Excel file to produce a importable CSV

 This are the steps to process Excel.
-You can edit the Excel file and do all this changes manually or use the phyton script below that returns file ready to import.
+You can edit the Excel file and do all this changes manually or ***use the phyton script*** below.

 - Get rid of columns we don't need "TAMAÑO_DE_LOCALIDAD"
 - We need to standarize headers as file has merged cells in headers: